Uemerson/go-roadmap/going-deeper/context/README.md

 In this example, we create a context using `context.WithCancel()` and defer the cancellation function.
 The `performTask` goroutine continuously performs a task until the context is canceled.
 After 2 seconds, we call the cancel function to initiate the cancellation process.
 As a result, the goroutine detects the cancellation signal and terminates the task.

+# Timeouts and Deadlines

+Setting timeouts and deadlines is crucial when working with context in Golang.
+It ensures that operations complete within a specified timeframe and prevents potential bottlenecks or indefinite waits.

+## Setting a Deadline for Context

+[In this example](./examples/setting-a-deadline-for-context/main.go), we create a context with a deadline and perform a task that exceeds the deadline.

+In this example, we create a context with a deadline of 2 seconds using `context.WithDeadline()`.
+The `performTask` goroutine waits for the context to be canceled or for the deadline to be exceeded.
+After 3 seconds, we let the program exit, triggering the deadline exceeded error.

 # Reference(s)

 [The Complete Guide to Context in Golang: Efficient Concurrency Management](https://medium.com/@jamal.kaksouri/the-complete-guide-to-context-in-golang-efficient-concurrency-management-43d722f6eaea)